 What is special about Chefchaouen blue city in Morocco?

 Chefchaouen or the blue city in Morocco, known locally as Chaouen situated in the North Part of the country, is one of the most visited cities in the Rif Mountains both by foreigners and locals in the neighboring cities such as Tangier, Titouan, and Fes.
+It is well known for its striking blue-painted houses and winding streets, which together create a distinct and endearing ambiance that draws visitors from all over the world.
 The tranquility and chilling environment of the town makes it a unique traveling destination and a photography paradise.

 So what’s so special in Chefchaouen and why do people love to visit this city?
 These questions with other questions we will try to answer in this article.